matthill8286/atomic-ui/README.md

     </tr>
     <tr>
       <td><code>yarn build</code></td>
       <td>Builds all components.
-Has to be used to use the latest development state during `filtered-app-shell` development.</td>
+Has to be used to use the latest development state during `saiyan-app-shell` development.</td>
     </tr>
     <tr>
       <td colspan="2">Linting</td>